 In other words, before we were used to making ugly renderings to gain efficiency, now we can combine rendering quality and efficiency thanks to Nanite’s optimizations.

 How has Nanite revolutionized the power of visual rendering?

 Nanite focuses on the mesh; this is what new rendering technologies have optimized the most and at the expense of optimizing shapes and polygon counts.
 Polygon count is becoming less and less important in the 3D world in general, and now with Unreal Engine 5, it has become a relegated detail, whereas before it was a major challenge.

-One of Nanite’s main tricks is that it only shows the exact level of detail needed at the optimal resolution for the display to look great, no more, no less.
+One of main’s tricks is that Nanites only shows the exact level of detail needed at the optimal resolution for the display to look great, no more, no less.

-Nanite only shows the essentials!
-And to achieve this, the idea was to transform the way LODs are viewed.
+Nanite only shows the essentials !
+And to achieve this, the idea was to transform the way LODs (Level of Detail) are viewed.

 Epic Games has based itself on the research done by Nvidia a few years ago on mesh clustering techniques to develop a new approach to optimizing calculations.

 Indeed, rather than basing the calculations on the meshes themselves, the calculations are based on the division of the meshes into zones (clusters) to better understand the geometry and shape of the object, and thus make an appropriate calculation according to the display needs at a given time.
 Each element is divided into clusters which are themselves divided into sub-clusters (128 maximum), depending on the complexity of the shape.
 In addition, Nanite takes into account the number of pixels on the screen to calculate the complexity that it must display to obtain the best rendering quality.

 This could be considered a LOD approach with the major difference that it is not provided by a computer graphics designer during the design of a game but automatically generated according to the topological complexity of the clusters of the geometry.